Ramona's Cuisine

 Smoked pork joint, sausages and butterbeans stew

-This is an exquisite smoked pork joint butterbeans stew, with aubergines, sliced sausages and seasoned with magic paprika and herbs.
-Exceptionally tasty family meal.
+This is an exquisite smoked ham hock butterbeans stew, with aubergines, sliced sausages, and seasoned with magic paprika and herbs.
+An exceptionally tasty family meal.

 Print Pin Rate